IRC Handicap

 IRC is Ocean Racing WA's preferred measured handicapping system.

-An Endorsed IRC Certificate is required to qualify for results in all of the ORWA Series Races.
+NOTE: An Endorsed IRC Certificate is required to qualify for results in all ORWA Series Races.